PAL-ML/PEARL_v1/README.md

 ## Save embeddings

-To generate the CLIP embeddings we used in our experiments, refer to the notebooks in `notebooks/save_embeddings`.
+To generate and save the CLIP embeddings we used in our experiments, refer to the notebooks in `notebooks/save_embeddings`.
+These would save the embeddings to Google Drive.

 ### Acknowledgements